Police forces being modernised to tackle new challenges of security, crime: Amit Shah | Law-Order

 Police forces being modernised to tackle new challenges of security, crime: Amit Shah

-The government is undertaking a comprehensive modernisation programme to prepare the police and paramilitary forces of the country for newer challenges of terrorism, cyber crime and border security, Union Home Minister Amit Shah said here on Wednesday.
-Shah made the remarks while addressing a joint column of police and Central Armed Police Forces jawans and officers at the National Police Memorial in Chanakyapuri here on the occasion of Police Commemoration Day.
+The government is undertaking a comprehensive modernisation programme to prepare the country's police and paramilitary forces for newer challenges in terrorism, cybercrime and border security, Union Home Minister Amit Shah said here on Wednesday.
+Shah laid a wreath at the National Police Memorial in Chanakyapuri to pay homage to the slain policemen and addressed a joint column of police and Central Armed Police Forces (CAPFs) on the occasion of Police Commemoration Day.

+"The coronavirus challenge was unthinkable and nobody knew how to battle it," he said.
+The home minister added that the citizens of the country could sleep peacefully because the policemen "are out on the streets and the borders protecting them 24x7 and 365 days a year".

-Shah also remembered the 343 personnel who were killed due to COVID-19 and said these personnel continued on duty to help people, donate blood and plasma.
-He added "many changes" will soon be visible in the context of police housing satisfaction ratio and training and that his ministry was working on these issues.
+"As you protect the country, I can assure you that the Modi government is determined to protect you and your families," Shah said.
+Shah said that they aim to take the National Police Memorial, inaugurated by Prime Minister Narendra Modi in 2018, to the people and make sincere attempts to change the way people look and perceive the police.
+He said "many changes" will soon be visible in the context of central police housing satisfaction ratio and training and that his ministry was working on these issues.

-A ceremonial guard of honour by a joint squad of the CAPFs was presented during the event that was attended by Minister of State for Home G Kishan Reddy, Union home secretary Ajay Bhalla, Director of the Intelligence Bureau Arvind Kumar and chiefs of various CAPFs..
+A ceremonial guard of honour was presented by police personnel drawn from various forces during the event, which was attended by Minister of State for Home G Kishan Reddy, Union Home Secretary Ajay Bhalla, Director of the Intelligence Bureau Arvind Kumar and chiefs of various CAPFs..

 - READ MORE ON: